Discover the Real Story of Santa Fe

 • Explore Santa Fe’s role in atomic-era intelligence operations

-• Meet the colorful personalities behind daring successes, missteps, and tragedy
+• Meet the personalities behind daring successes, missteps, and tragedy

-• Discover how global espionage unfolded within blocks of the historic PlazaAs one intelligence historian notes:
+• Discover how global espionage unfolded within blocks of the historic PlazaAs one intelligence historian observed:

-“The single greatest intelligence coup of the Soviet KGB, their single greatest counterintelligence coup, and the planning of their most infamous assassination all took place within one mile of the statue of Bishop Lamy in front of the St. Francis Cathedral in central Santa Fe…”
+“The single greatest intelligence coup of the Soviet KGB, their greatest counterintelligence success, and the planning of their most infamous assassination all took place within one mile of the statue of Bishop Lamy…”

 This tour reveals how a seemingly tranquil Southwestern city became a quiet stage for high-stakes international intrigue.

-Ideal for history lovers, Cold War enthusiasts, and curious visitors who enjoy uncovering hidden stories beneath familiar streets.
+Perfect for history lovers, Cold War enthusiasts, and curious visitors drawn to hidden stories beneath familiar streets.

 Duration: 2 hours